What is Remote Device Management (RDM)?

 Mobile Device Management (MDM) for Mobile Devices and/or Tablets

 - Remote Management Needs: MDM is great for policy management (e.g., controlling app downloads, data usage limits, etc.), deploying software updates, managing large fleets of mobile devices inside a single platform, and monitoring the deployment health status for items like software app performance or battery levels.
+MDM will also be used for security features, such as enforcing security policies and supporting other compliance requirements.

 - Popular Tools: Commonly used MDMs include tools like Hexnode, Esper, Soti, and Scalefusion.

-- Typical Users: The primary users of RMM tools for PCs are IT Managed Service Providers (MSPs) which are businesses that provide outsourced IT services to small to medium-sized companies.
+- Typical Users: The primary users of RMM tools for PCs are IT Managed Service Providers (MSPs), which are businesses that provide outsourced IT management services to small to medium-sized companies.
 The other group of RMM users for PCs are internal IT teams of medium to large-sized businesses that are large enough to have an IT staff.

 👋 Want more information on RMM?
 Bookmark The Beginner's Guide to Remote Monitoring & Management.